A BOARDING SCHOOL IN THE ADIRONDACKS

 North Country School is located in the heart of the six-million acre Adirondack Park, of which two million acres are forest preserve.
 Our 220-acre campus includes extensive vegetable and flower gardens, a working farm, a maple sugaring operation, a six-trail ski hill, a thirty-six-route rock climbing crag, two riding rings, and over 3 miles of recreational trails.
-North Country School has long practiced place-based education, taking full advantage of its campus, the High Peaks region, and the cultural and recreational opportunities offered in nearby Lake Placid.
+North Country School has long practiced a progressive, hands-on, and place-based education, taking full advantage of its campus, the High Peaks region, and the cultural and recreational opportunities offered in nearby Lake Placid.

 North Country School was founded in 1938 by Walter and Leonora Clark.
-Leonora Clark's sister and brother in law, Helen and Douglas Haskell, had assumed leadership of Camp Treetops in Lake Placid in 1926.
-Both couples' educational philosophies were influenced by John Dewey and the Progressive Education Movement.
-They believed that close, nurturing contact and first-hand experiences were essential for children to develop confidence, knowledge, skills and values.
+Leonora Clark’s sister and brother in law, Helen and Douglas Haskell, had assumed leadership of Camp Treetops in Lake Placid in 1926.
+Both couples’ educational philosophies were influenced by John Dewey and the Progressive Education Movement.
+They believed that close, nurturing relationships, and first-hand experiences were essential for children to develop confidence, knowledge, skills and values.
 The two families enjoyed a close educational collaboration in overseeing Camp Treetops and North Country School.

 In the 1930’s and 40’s, when most schools and camps were segregated by gender, race and religion, North Country School and Camp Treetops enrolled boys and girls from diverse backgrounds.
 Many of Walter and Leonora Clark’s beliefs about how children learn best continue to inform North Country School’s mission and values.
 Traditions they began in the 1930’s and 40’s continue to be enjoyed by present-day students.